camunda/camunda-modeler/docs/plugins/README.md

 npm run client
 ```

-Finally, put the folder into the `plugins` directory of the Camunda Modeler.
+Finally, put the folder into the `plugins` directory relative to your Camunda Modeler installation directory.
 You can now use your plugin!